pallix/bobkonf2023-elixir-workshop/tapa_supervisor/README.md

-Suppose for example we want to create a report and analyze how long it takes on average between the observation of a tree being excessively dry and the same tree being watered and/or how long it takes for a watered tree to become dry again.
+Suppose for example we want to create a report and analyze how long it takes on average between the observation of a tree being excessively dry and the same tree being watered or how long it takes for a watered tree to become dry again.
-We could create a `Reporting` GenServer that does such calculation and aggregates statistics when it receive the message `{:tree_excessively_dry, tree_uuid}` and `{:tree_watered, tree_uuid}`.
+We could create a `Reporting` GenServer that does such calculation and aggregates statistics when it receives the message `{:tree_excessively_dry, tree_uuid}` and `{:tree_watered, tree_uuid}`.

-Suppose now than the `{:excessively_dry, tree_uuid}` message is send by our `DrynessNotifier` GenServer and that the `{:tree_watered, tree_uuid}` message is send by some controller code from a graphical UI.
-The messages can be send in any order.
+Suppose now than the `{:excessively_dry, tree_uuid}` message is sent by our `DrynessNotifier` GenServer and that the `{:tree_watered, tree_uuid}` message is sent by some code from a graphical UI.
+The messages could be send in any order.
 Thus within the `Reporting` GenServer we would accumulate stats about watered trees.
 Now suppose that for some unseen reason `DrynessNotifier` crashes, this mean we would miss some `{:excessively_dry, tree_uuid}` messages during the crash.
-It might be better/easier in this case to restart `Reporting` to restart with fresh stats.
+It might be better/easier in this case to restart `Reporting` with fresh stats.

 The example is contrived because of the format of the workshop but the core idea
 is: we have identified some dependency in the failure modes of our processes.
 In